CansuDincer/BEstimate/README.md

 The user also run the same analysis for different PAM only changing -pamseq NGN.

-*Warning: Be caferul to write the PAM sequence to be in concordant with the length of the -pamwin.
+*Warning: Be careful to write the PAM sequence to be in concordant with the length of the -pamwin.
 Here, NGN is in concordant with 21-23 (3 nucleotides).
 Otherwise, the user need to write NG -pamseq with 21-22 -pamwin.*

 If you would like to run for a specific transcript and run the protein analysis: